 You can authorize someone else to file your request for review and otherwise act for you.
 You and/or your representative can review materials in the Fund's files that are related to your claim.
 You and/or your representative can submit written issues and comments to support your request for review.
-You and/or your representative may also make a written request for a personal appearance before the Trustees.
-If a hearing is granted, your and/or your representative's appearance will be at your own expense.
+You and/or your representative may also make a written request for a per-